laravel/docs/mocking.md

 <a name="storage-fake"></a>
 ## Storage Fake

-The `Storage` facade's `fake` method allows you to easily generate a fake disk that, combined with the file generation utilities of the `UploadedFile` class, greatly simplifies the testing of file uploads.
+The `Storage` facade's `fake` method replaces the given disk with a local testing disk that, combined with the file generation utilities of the `UploadedFile` class, greatly simplifies the testing of file uploads.
 For example:

+    <?php

+    namespace Tests\Feature;

+    use Tests\TestCase;
+    use Illuminate\Http\UploadedFile;
+    use Illuminate\Support\Facades\Storage;
+    use Illuminate\Foundation\Testing\RefreshDatabase;
+    use Illuminate\Foundation\Testing\WithoutMiddleware;

+    class ExampleTest extends TestCase
+    {
+        public function testAvatarUpload()
+        {
+            // Pass the name of the disk that is used to store your avatar files Storage::fake('avatars');

+            $response = $this->json('POST', '/avatar', [
+                'avatar' => UploadedFile::fake()->image('avatar.jpg')
+            ]);

+            // Assert the file was stored...
+            Storage::disk('avatars')->assertExists('avatar.jpg');

+            // Assert a file does not exist...
+            Storage::disk('avatars')->assertMissing('missing.jpg');
+        }
+    }

+> {tip} By default, the `fake` method will delete all files in its temporary directory.
+If you would like to keep these files, you may use the "persistentFake" method instead.

+If your file upload logic is in a controller that is responsible to handle web requests and not json API calls, chances are they redirect to a route and not return a response containing the data like in the example above.
+Also, if you are using the `store()` method to upload and store the files, you might not know the name of the file since laravel would then use a random hash name to store it.
+To assert that the file exists, you will need its name.
+If that's the case here is a more appropriate example:

     <?php